-Letting your body detoxify and giving it what it needs to do this is critical.
-You body has four main ways that it is able to purge waste from its system.
-A body detox is done through:
+Letting your body detoxify and giving it what it needs to do is critical.
+Your body has four main ways that it is able to purge waste from its system.
+The body detoxes through:

 - Defecating, and

 If these channels of flushing waste out of your body are not able to work effectively, you will build up toxins and become sick over a period of time.
 These toxins are by nature acidic and cause harm if permitted to remain within the body.
 Keeping these four primary channels as clear as possible is what allows your body to stay healthy through purging metabolic waste.

 So, given that this article is all about detoxification, let’s dig a little deeper.